There's the MGH Story, and there's the rest of my story.

 If you're seeing the grey VOTE button, you should feel great about yourself.
 It means you already voted for Marisa this month.
 Come back next month and vote again if you still love Marisa.
-Thanks to your vote, Marisa earned 100 Crowdrise Impact Points (CIPs).
-CIPs can be redeemed for Crowdrise Rewards and can earn you the highly coveted, highly respected Crowdrise Royalty Status.
+Thanks to your vote, Marisa earned 100 CrowdRise Impact Points (CIPs).
+CIPs can earn you the highly coveted, highly respected CrowdRise Royalty Status.

 Total Impact Points